tchughesiv/dockers/README.md

-## Collectd Docker Image
+# Collectd Docker Image

-This image collects statistics from Docker host (engine) and not from a container where it's launched.
+This image provides a Dockerized collectd configuration to gather operating system statistics from the underlying Docker host instead of a container where it's launched.

-### Send Statistics to Axibase Time Series Database
+The collectd agent started within the container is automatically configured to send metrics into your Axibase Time Series Database instance using the [write_atsd](https://github.com/axibase/atsd-collectd-plugin) plugin.
+The target ATSD instance is specified in the `--atsd-url` argument.

+## Prepare Image

+### Build Image

+* Download [Dockerfile](Dockerfile) to a Docker host connected to hub.docker.com

-* Build image:
+* Build image

 ```
 docker build -t axibase/collectd .
 ```

+### Download Image

-* Or download a pre-built image file from [axibase.com](https://axibase.com/public/docker-axibase-collectd.tar.gz) and load it into Docker:
+* Download a pre-built image file from [axibase.com](https://axibase.com/public/docker-axibase-collectd.tar.gz)

+* Import the image into the Docker host

 ```
 docker load < docker-axibase-collectd.tar.gz
 ```

+## Start Container

+### Basic Configuration

-* Run Docker container in simple mode:
+* Start Docker container

 ```ls
 docker run -d -v /:/rootfs:ro --pid=host --net=host \